Believers in Yahushua Messiah [the Hebrew name for Jesus Christ] desire to follow Him.

 All Believers in Messiah desire to hear and discern Yahuwah’s voice.
-Hearing and obeying His voice is essential to walking by faith, to pleasing Father, and to walking according to His Word.
+Hearing and obeying His voice is essential to walking by faith, pleasing Father, and walking according to His Word.
 Hearing and obeying God’s voice in the simple commands of the written Scriptures, gives us confidence that we can fulfill the plans and purposes that Father has ordained for us.

 The biggest reason Father’s voice is hard to discern, is due to our own internal obstacles, our own internal ‘ear plugs.’
 We all have internal obstacles that prevent us from having ears to hear what Father is saying to us.

-In order to hear Yahuwah’s voice, we must remove the many obstacles that would prevent us from hearing His voice.
+In order to hear Yahuwah’s voice, we must remove the obstacles that would prevent us from hearing His voice.
 Once we decide to remove these obstacles, we will be better able to discern Father’s voice speaking to us.

-If we want to hear His voice better, then we must identify, and remove these obstacles.
-If we are aware of the obstacles, then it is easier to remove them.
+If we want to hear His voice better, then we must identify the obstacles.
+Once we are aware of the obstacles, then it is easier to remove them.

 This may be obvious to some, but in order to hear the voice of Yahuwah, we must begin to truly learn His written Word, the Bible.
 To do this, we must read and study it for ourselves.

-If we seek to learn for ourselves what Yahuwah’s Word says, by reading the Bible regularly, then we will begin to know Father’s ways, and His desires for us in many areas of our life.
+If we learn for ourselves what Yahuwah’s Word says, by reading the Bible regularly, then we will begin to know Father’s ways and desires in many areas of our life.
 This will make it much easier for us to hear Father’s voice.

-But if we do not know what God’s Word actually says, this lack of knowledge prevents us from hearing His voice.
+If we do not know what God’s Word actually says, our lack of knowledge prevents us from hearing His voice.

-We need to guard ourselves from what the prophet Hosea said about knowing [the knowledge of] God’s Word:
+We need to guard ourselves from what the prophet Hosea said about the lack of knowing God’s Word: